arthurlacoste/tampa/readme.md

 // output : "Arthur use Excalibur.
 The goal is to kill Mordred."
 ```

 ### Templating string without YAML

 There is 2 ways to do this.

-First, by passing an object with equivalent name :
+First, by passing an object with the equivalent name :

 ```js
 let tampax = require("tampax")